esnitkin914/Comparative_Genomics/day3_morning/README.md

 ```

-Use cyberduck or scp to transfer your alignment back to flux for some processing
+Use cyberduck or scp to transfer your alignment back to great lakes for some processing

 ```